EnderMythex/HTML-CSS-Code-Viewer/README.md

 ## ⚡ Get Started

-1. Install the extension from your browser's store
+1. Install the extension from the chrome webstore [here](https://chromewebstore.google.com/detail/html-css-code-viewer/dgildcjamghbgngmnmegikihfcopnmlg)
 2. Click the extension icon to open the editor
 3. Start coding and see your changes in real-time!